 - bury Aboriginal ancestral remains at an Aboriginal place

-- carry out scientific research or survey on an Aboriginal place
+- carry out research on an Aboriginal place

 - carry out an activity that will, or is likely to, harm Aboriginal cultural heritage

-- remove an Aboriginal object from Victoria for research or any other purpose.
+- remove an Aboriginal cultural heritage object from Victoria.

 It is illegal to do anything that harms Aboriginal cultural heritage, unless the activity is carried out in accordance with an approved cultural heritage management plan or cultural heritage permit.
 Cultural heritage permits are designed to allow smaller activities that may harm Aboriginal cultural heritage to proceed while minimising any negative impacts.